matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 Importing Data
 ==============================

 Simple musical works can be imported from a CSV file.
-This functionality is considered **experimental**.
+This advanced functionality is considered **experimental**.

 Caveats